macostea/macostea.github.io/projects.md

 event which we released later, mostly unchanged (yeah, it was that good).
 With a Tinder inspired interface implemented from scratch, social media integrations and, later on, notifications, and in-app messaging the app quickly grew in the hearts of many.

-Check out ZenQ here //TODO: ADD ZENQ LINKS, and also the story behind it below.
+Check out a ZenQ presentation video [here](https://drive.google.com/file/d/0BziKdlOCmVqRRzNUZkM1b2FvOFk/view?usp=sharing), and also the story behind it [below](#zenq-1).

 ### Catwalk15
 You know enough about me so far to understand that I don't really stop.
 Challenges are my